Agriculture

 Land Preparation

 Land preparation is the first step before planting tomatoes.
-Land preparation consists of proper grading (particularly if furrow irrigation is used), subsoiling to break up compacted layers, listing, and final bed preparation.
-The levelled land is required for the plantation of tomatoes.
-The field is ploughed to fine tilth by four to five times with an interval between two ploughing.
-Before plantation, planking should be done.
-Furrows are then opened at the recommended spacing.
+Land preparation consists of proper grading (particularly if furrow irrigation is used), subsoiling to break up compacted layers, levelling, and final bed preparation.
+The levelled land is required for plantation of tomatoes.
+The field is ploughed to fine tilth by four to five times with an interval between ploughings.
 Well-decomposed FYM (25 tonnes/hectare) is thoroughly incorporated at the time of land preparation.

 Plantation

-Spacing of plants depends upon the type of variety grown and the season of the planting crops.
+Spacing of plants depends upon the type of variety grown and the season of planting crops.
 Usually, seedlings are transplanted at a spacing of 75-90 x 45-60 cm.
-In light soils, seedlings are transplanted in furrows while they are transplanted on side of the ridges in case of heavy soils.
+In light soils, seedlings are transplanted in furrows, while they are transplanted on the side of the ridges in heavy soils.
 A pre-soaking irrigation is given 3-4 days prior to transplanting.
-Evening time is the most preferable time for transplanting.
-The season for cultivation varies from region to region as given below:
+Evening is the most preferable time for transplanting.

 Irrigation

-Irrigation is essential to produce consistent yields of high-quality tomatoes.
-During summer season, irrigation at every 3 to 4 days interval is necessary, whereas for winter and spring season crop, 10 to 15 days interval is sufficient.
-Subsequent irrigations are given according to need of the crop.
+Irrigation is an essential step of tomato farming techniques to produce consistent yields of high-quality tomatoes.
+During the summer season, irrigation at every 3 to 4 days interval is necessary, whereas for the winter and spring season crops, a 10 to 15 days interval is sufficient.
+Subsequent irrigations are given according to the needs of the crop.

 Manure and Fertilizer Management

 The fertilizer dose depends on the soil fertility.
-15-20 tonnes of well-decomposed FYM (Farm Yard Manure) are incorporated into the soil to get a good yield.
-Generally, the proportions of NPK are applied as follows:
+15-20 tonnes of well-decomposed FYM (Farmyard Manure) are incorporated into the soil to get a good yield.
+Generally, the proportions of NPK are as follows:

-• Half dose of N and full dose of P and K is given at the time of planting.
+• Half a dose of N and a full dose of P and K are given at the time of planting.

-• The balance half of N is given as top dressing 30 days after transplanting.
+• The remaining half of N is given as top dressing 30 days after transplanting.

 Cultural Practices

-• Intercropping - Tomato is well fitted in different cropping systems of cereals, grains, pulses and oilseeds.
+• Intercropping - Tomato is well fitted in different cropping systems of cereals, grains, pulses, oilseeds, and vegetable crops, such as okra.
 Cropping systems rice-tomato, rice-maize, okra-potato-tomato, tomato-onion are popular in various parts of India.

-• Staking - Staking is necessary due to the tall habit and heaving bearing nature of the hybrids.
+• Staking - Staking is necessary due to the tall habit and heavy bearing nature of the hybrids.
 It helps in maintaining the quality of the fruits.
 It is done 2-3 weeks after transplanting.
-It can be done either by wooden stakes or laying overhead wires to which individual plant is tied.
+It can be done either by wooden stakes or by laying overhead wires to which the individual plant is tied.

-• Pruning - It is selective removal of side shoots to limit plant growth.
-It can cause fruit to mature earlier and grow to greater size.
-It improves air circulation within the canopy, which reduces foliar diseases, and ease spraying and harvesting.
+• Pruning - It is the selective removal of side shoots to limit plant growth.
+It can cause fruit to mature earlier and grow to a greater size.
+It improves air circulation within the canopy, which reduces foliar diseases, and eases spraying and harvesting.

 Pest and Disease Management